apollographql/apollo-client-nextjs/package/README.md

 "use client";
 // ^ this file needs the "use client" pragma

-import {
-  ApolloLink,
-  HttpLink,
-  SuspenseCache,
-} from "@apollo/client";
+import { ApolloLink, HttpLink, SuspenseCache } from "@apollo/client";
 import {
   ApolloNextAppProvider,
   NextSSRInMemoryCache,